dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

 Another useful method is the `transform()` method, which takes a `StreamTransformer` instance.
 This allows you to modify the contents of the stream.
-The `StreamTransformer` constructor takes a `handleData` function, which is called for each value passed from the stream.
+The `StreamTransformer.fromHandlers` constructor takes a `handleData` function, which is called for each value passed from the stream.
 You can modify the value as you wish, and add it back to the `StreamSink`, which results in the modified values being output on the `transform()` method's own stream.
 The example below